 The great southern star survey that Gould had originally conceived, the southern equivalent of the Bonner Durchmusterung, finally appeared many years later as the multi-volume Córdoba Durchmusterung (durchmusterung is a German word that means screening or survey).
 It contained over 600,000 stars of 10th magnitude and brighter from –22° to the south celestial pole, recorded with the observatory’s 12.5-cm telescope by Thome and his assistant Richard Hawley Tucker.
 The first four volumes, edited by Thome, were published in 1892–1914, while the fifth appeared under Thome’s successor, Charles Dillon Perrine, in 1932.
 Stars in the Córdoba Durchmusterung catalogue bear CD numbers, which are still used as identifiers today, as are BD numbers for stars in the Bonner Durchmusterung.

 Benjamin Gould’s new constellation boundaries in the Uranometria Argentina (top) incorporated arcs as well as straight lines.
 For the official IAU boundaries of 1930, the arcs were abolished in favour of strict orthogonals of right ascension and declination.
 (Córdoba Astronomical Observatory Library, courtesy Santiago Paolantonio)

-Gould’s Uranometria Argentina catalogue was arranged on a constellation-by-constellation basis, starting at the south celestial pole with Octans and spiralling northwards to 10° north of the equator.
+Gould’s Uranometria Argentina catalogue of 1879 was arranged on a constellation-by-constellation basis, starting at the south celestial pole with Octans and spiralling northwards to 10° north of the equator.
 Positions were given for the year 1875.
 The numbers in the left-hand column of this catalogue are known as Gould numbers.
 They are rarely used, but when seen are given a capital G suffix to distinguish them from Flamsteed numbers.